solana-labs/solana-program-library/governance/README.md

 ## Architecture

-The program is modular and uses open/close architecture where individual parts of the program's behavior can be customized through external plugins.
+The program is modular and uses an open/close architecture where individual parts of the program's behavior can be customized through external plugins.

 For example the default implementation of the program takes deposits of the governance tokens in exchange for